 A survival action and a wrongful death action are not the same thing.
 Virginia?s survival action law allows for a person?s legal action to continue after their death.
 The claim arose during the person?s life, and remains largely the same as it would have been had the person lived.
 The compensation sought during a survival action is still the compensation the decedent would have deserved during their life.

 A wrongful death action under the Code of Virginia ?8.01-50 through ?8.01-56 is much different.
 A wrongful death claim can only arise when a person passes away.
 A wrongful death claim focuses on the injuries suffered by the surviving close family members – not the decedent?s injuries.
 The compensation sought during a wrongful death claim is for the survivors and will go directly to them.

 Because a survival statute and legal claim is different than a wrongful death statute and claim, you need to speak with an attorney before you file any lawsuits after your loved one?s unexpected death.
-Our survival action and wrongful death lawyers at Lugar Law PC will carefully consider your circumstances, including whether another party is at fault for your loved one?s death and whether your loved one survived for days, weeks, or months after the accident before succumbing to their injuries.
+Our survival action and wrongful death lawyers at Lugar Injury Law will carefully consider your circumstances, including whether another party is at fault for your loved one?s death and whether your loved one survived for days, weeks, or months after the accident before succumbing to their injuries.
 You may have a survival action to pursue, the right to file a wrongful death action, or both.